-Part 4 of the Privacy and Data Protection Act 2014 (Vic), protective data security, focuses on public sector information and maintaining its:
+Part 4 of the Privacy and Data Protection Act 2014 (Vic) outlines protective data security and focuses on public sector information maintaining its:

-This is achieved through the implementation of protective measures across governance and the four security domains:
+This is achieved through the implementation of protective measures across:

-- Governance (e.g. executive sponsorship of and investment in security management, utilising a risk based approach, security policies and procedures, training, business continuity, security incident management, external party engagement and oversight).
+- governance including executive sponsorship of and investment in security management, utilising a risk based approach, security policies and procedures, training, business continuity, security incident management, external party engagement and oversight;

-- Information security (e.g. protection of information across the information lifecycle from when it is created to when it is disposed or destroyed).
+- information security including protection of information across the information life cycle from when it is created to when it is disposed or destroyed;

-- Personnel security (e.g. engagement and ongoing management to ensure the continued eligibility and suitability of people accessing official information).
+- personnel security including. engagement and ongoing management to ensure the continued eligibility and suitability of people accessing official information;

-- ICT security (e.g. secure communications and technology systems processing or storing information).
+- information and communication technology (ICT) security including secure communications and technology systems processing or storing information; and

-- Physical security (e.g. secure physical environment i.e. facilities, equipment and services and the application of physical security measures to protect information).
+- physical security including facilities, equipment and services and the application of physical security measures to protect information.

-This means that any official information an organisation holds is protected from unauthorised access, disclosure and use.
+This means that any public sector information a Victorian public sector organisation holds is protected from unauthorised access, disclosure and use.